fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ![](../../images/12/redis_port_by_google.png)

+We won't have any idea if the configuration works unless we try it.
 The application will not start using redis by itself.
-You will need to require the config by adding
+You will need to require the config by adding something along the lines of

 ```js
 const redis = require('../redis')
 ```

 to the express server.
-The next exercise will require redis to be available and configured correctly.
+You may also move to the next exercise, the next exercise will require redis to be available and configured correctly.

 #### Exercise 12.10: